 It was a nice day; sunny, and the sky was clear.
 My friends and I were travelling by car for a weekend break.
-The friend who was driving was very chatty.
+The friend who was driving was still very chatty.
 The other, sat beside her, acted as a navigator.
 I was sat in the back, but still engaged in the conversation with my two girls.

 We talked about random things; from appreciating the weather to our future plans.
 The girls asked me about my new life as a married woman, and I told them how great it is being with someone I love in marriage.
 Then they asked me; “What is married life?
 Is it different from living together with your partner?”